apace100/origins-docs/docs/power_types/action_on_entity_use.md

 [Power Type](../power_types.md)

-Executes a bi-entity action or item actions on the item used or given to the player when the player "uses" (right-click) an entity.
+Executes a bi-entity action or item actions when the player that has the power "uses" (right-clicks) an entity.

 Type ID: `origins:action_on_entity_use`